NorthernWidget/NorthernWidget-libraries/README.md

 ```
 apt install arduino
 ```
 This can help to ensure that you have important core libraries, but this version of Arduino is often significantly out of date.
+Be sure to double-check the Arduino version for potential compatability issues if installed this way.
+If problems occur, defer back to installation via direct download.

 *Libraries location:* `$HOME/.arduino/libraries`